Position: Graph Foundation Models are Already Here: Introduction

 \section{Introduction}

 Foundation models~\cite{bommasani2021opportunities}, which are pre-trained on massive data and can be adapted to tackle a wide range of downstream tasks, have achieved inimitable success in various domains, e.g., computer vision (CV)~\cite{CLIP} and natural language processing~(NLP)~\cite{gpt4, touvron2023llama}.
-Typically, foundation models can effectively utilize both the prior knowledge obtained from the pre-training stage and the data from downstream tasks to achieve better performance~\cite{han2021pre} and even deliver promising efficacy with few-shot task demonstrations~\cite{icl}.
+Typically, foundation models can effectively utilize both the prior knowledge obtained from the pre-training stage and the data from downstream tasks to achieve better performance~\cite{han2021pre} and even deliver promising efficacy with few-shot task demonstrations~\cite{icl, mao2024data}.

 Meanwhile, graphs are vital and distinctive data structures that encapsulate non-Euclidean and intricate object relationships.
-Given that various graphs embody unique relations, most graph learning approaches are tailored to train from scratch for a single task on a particular graph.
-Such an approach requires data collection and deployment for each individual graph and task.
-Consequently, an intriguing question emerges: \textit{Is it possible to devise a Graph Foundation Model~(GFM) capable of generalizing across different graphs and tasks?}
+Since various graphs embody unique relations, most graph learning approaches are tailored to train from scratch for a single task on a particular graph.
+This approach necessitates separate data collection and deployment for each individual graph and task.
+Consequently, an intriguing question emerges: \textit{Is it possible to devise a Graph Foundation Model~(GFM) that benefiting from large-scale training with better generalization across different domains and tasks?}

-Despite the significant advancements in foundation models in other domains, the development of GFMs remains in the infant stage.
-Recent research has demonstrated the potential of GFMs in specialized areas, such as knowledge graphs~\cite{galkin2023towardsULTRA} and molecular structures~\cite{beaini2023towardsMoleculeFM}.
-However, these models often concentrate on limited scenarios: they may be applied across multiple datasets but restricted to a single task, span various tasks within a single domain, or be confined to a small set of datasets and tasks.
-To date, a versatile GFM that can generalize across the broad spectrum of graph-based applications has yet to be realized.
+Despite advanced foundation models in other domains, the development of GFMs remains in the infant stage.
+Recent research has demonstrated initial successes of GFMs in specialized areas, such as knowledge graphs~\cite{galkin2023towardsULTRA, galkin2024zero} and molecules~\cite{beaini2023towardsMoleculeFM}.
+Notably, most of these models are built on principles specific to their domains.
+For instance, ULTRA for knowledge graph completion~\cite{galkin2023towardsULTRA} draws inspiration from double equivariance for inductive link prediction~\cite{gao2023doubleEquivariant}.
+However, there is still a lack of general guidance on how to build GFMs that can effectively cater to a broad spectrum of graph-based applications.